jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * File:  ` models/square.py `
  Self-paced manual review  Panel footer - Controls
 ### 15. Dictionary to JSON string
-          mandatory         Progress vs Score  Task Body JSON is one of the standard formats for sharing data representation.
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body JSON is one of the standard formats for sharing data representation.
 Update the class   ` Base `   by adding the static method   ` def to_json_string(list_dictionaries): `   that returns the JSON string representation of   ` list_dictionaries `  :
 *  ` list_dictionaries `  is a list of dictionaries
 * If  ` list_dictionaries `  is  ` None `  or empty, return the string:  ` "[]" `